 a.
 In non-academic integrity hearings, two students and a one faculty or staff members is selected to serve on the board.

 b.
 In academic integrity hearings, two students and one faculty members is selected to serve on the board.

 1. Appeals shall be referred to a Campus Appeals Committee on the responding student’s campus.

 a.
 In all non-academic integrity cases, the appeal shall be considered by a panel consisting of one faculty member, one administrator, and one student.
 If the accused student is an undergraduate student, the student member of the panel shall be an undergraduate student; if the accused student is a graduate student, the student member of the panel shall be a graduate student.

 c.
-In nonseparable academic integrity cases, the appeal shall be considered by a panel consisting of two students, one faculty member, and one nonvoting staff member called the Staff Investigator.
+In academic integrity cases informally addressed by a faculty member or an AIF, the appeal shall be considered by a panel consisting of two students, one faculty member, and one nonvoting staff member called the Staff Investigator.

-B. The Senior Student Affairs Officer on each campus shall annually appoint members of the Committee on Student Conduct.
+B. The Senior Student Affairs Officers system-wide shall annually appoint members of the Committee on Student Conduct.
 Members may be reappointed at the discretion of the Senior Student Affairs Officer on each campus.
 The Committee on Student Conduct shall include at least two undergraduate students and one graduate student.

-C. It will be the responsibility of the Vice Chancellor for Student Affairs in New Brunswick to inform the University Senate, the President, and the Board of Governors of any substantive changes in the student disciplinary process recommended by the Committee on Student Conduct review.
+C. It will be the responsibility of the Vice Chancellor for Student Affairs at Rutgers University-New Brunswick to inform the University Senate, the President, and the Board of Governors of any substantive changes in the student disciplinary process recommended by the Committee on Student Conduct review.
 Substantive changes to the Code of Student Conduct must be approved by the President of the University.